joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

-  Improved the curve interpolation of the aircraft rib fuselage tool Changed Min box side thicknesses to 0.1mm ( from 1mm) Tank Track Tool accepts user defined track links Changed referece mechanism to allow copies and clones of referenced objects
+  Improved the curve interpolation of the aircraft rib fuselage tool Changed Min box side thicknesses to 0.1mm ( from 1mm) Tank Track Tool accepts user defined track links Changed reference mechanism to allow copies and clones of referenced objects Prevent a file adding a reference to itself

 v1.0.8
 ===========